forrestguice/SuntimesWidget/README.md

 **Donations**

-If you think there is some value in this software then please feel free to pay whatever you think is fair through <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2">https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2</a>.
+Feel free to pay whatever you think is fair through <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2">https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2</a>.

-If you are in the giving mood, I also encourage you to give to <a href="http://mikereedell.github.io/sunrisesunsetlib-java/">http://mikereedell.github.io/sunrisesunsetlib-java/</a> as this app would not be possible without this library.

-Any money given will indirectly go towards future software development; I will spend it on personal expenses, feel good knowing my code is worth something to someone, and (theoretically) feel a sense of obligation to continue supporting the app into the future.
-It is not technically a donation (as I am obligated to report anything given to me as earned income on my taxes).
+Any money given will indirectly go towards software development.
+It is not technically a donation since I am obligated to report anything given to me as earned income (and I will probably apply it toward personal expenses).
+I want to express my thanks to those who have sent me something.
+In total it has amounted to lunch and a coffee but its a very meaningful gesture.

 **Legal Stuff**

 The goal of this project is an app that is free and open-source (FOSS).

-Get the source code (under GPLv3) at: https://github.com/forrestguice/SuntimesWidget
+The source code is available under *GPLv3* (https://github.com/forrestguice/SuntimesWidget).

+Icons borrowed from:
+* "Google Android Design Icons 20131120" [Apache License 2.0]
+* "Google Material Icons" [Apache License 2.0] (https://material.io/icons/)
+* "Material Design Icons" [SIL Open Font License 1.1] (https://materialdesignicons.com)

 **Bug Reports**